CalebBell/fluids/docs/developers.rst

 Supported Python Versions
 -------------------------
 Fluids targets Python 3.6 and up as well as PyPy3.
-Additionally, fluids has been tested by the author to load in IronPython, and Micropython.
+Additionally, fluids has been tested by the author at various points to load in IronPython, and Micropython.

 Unfortunately there is no CI infrastructure for these other Python implementations.
-For IronPython, and Micropython there is no NumPy/SciPy which means there is no hope of passing the whole test suite on them either; indeed pytest won't load on any of them.
+For IronPython and Micropython there is no NumPy/SciPy which means there is no hope of passing the whole test suite on them either; indeed pytest won't load on any of them.
-If you have a need for a specific feature to work in an implementation, don't hesitate to reach out to the author to discuss it.

-It is intended for IronPython to support everything except functionality which has a hard dependency on NumPy or SciPy.
-IronPython Python 3 variant being most of the way there.
-This may lead to integration with other programs in the future as IronPython is often used as a scripting language.
+At one point, the author hoped IronPython 3 would support everything except functionality which has a hard dependency on NumPy or SciPy.
+This could allow for integration with other programs in the future as IronPython is often used as a scripting language.
+Over the years the development speed of Python and IronPython have diverged significantly.
+Although a Python 3 IronPython was released at the end of 2022, the Python version implemented (3.4) was already dropped from support by Fluids; the CI could no longer work with it.
+At this point it would probably be recommended to use an older version of fluids with IronPython.

 Micropython is designed to run on limited RAM, and fluids is too large for most microprocessors.
-You will likely have to copy/paste the specific parts of `fluids` you want to use for this application.
+You will likely have to copy/paste the specific parts of `fluids` you want to use on a microprocessor.

 Packaging
 ---------
 The most up to date fluids can be obtained on GitHub, and new releases are pushed to PyPi whenever a new release is made.
-Fluids is available on Conda thanks to Diego Volpatto and on Debian and thus Ubuntu thanks to Kurt Kremitzki.
+Fluids is available on Conda thanks to Diego Volpatto and on Debian and derivatives - special thanks to Kurt Kremitzki for packaging this.
 Conda updates more or less automatically but takes hours to build.

 Code Formatting
 ---------------
 Pep8 is loosely followed.
 Do your best to follow it if possible, otherwise don't worry about it.
 Please don't submit a PR for just style changes.
 Some arguments like `Method` or classes like TANK are unfortunately not pep8 for historical reasons.

 Documentation